mattlant/BASE-Web-System/README.md

 _From around 2007, provided for historical purposes only_

-An old development snapshot (__1 Library Only__) of a multi tenant website system I developed for use with clients - Think along the lines of SharePoint and similar systems.
+An old development snapshot (__1 Library Only__) of a multi-tenant/multi-site Content Management System (CMS) I developed for use with clients - Think along the lines of SharePoint and similar systems.

 It was actually quite advanced for it's time.